-This small dog breed is part of the Terrier group and is recognized by both the AKC and ACA.
+This small dog breed is part of the Terrier Group and is recognized by both the AKC and ACA.
 As a toy breed, it is so small that it’s highly adaptable to most living situations.
 That being said, they tend to run laps and get loud.
 If noise isn’t permitted, they may not be the best choice.
 Toy Fox Terriers will live with anyone and be ecstatic about it.
-The more the merrier as far as they’re concerned because more people means more affection.
-Toy Fox Terriers enjoy being the center of attention, and wilt when they’re alone for too long.
+The more the merrier as far as they’re concerned because more people means more affection and attention.
+Toy Fox Terriers enjoy being the center of attention and wilt when they’re alone for too long.
 They’ll often play happily with children, cats, other dogs, and strangers.

 These pups are generally healthy.
-However, they are susceptible to a few genetic disorders – like hypothyroidism, primary lens luxation, and von Willebrand’s disease – but with proper care, they can live full, healthy lives.
+However, they are susceptible to a few genetic disorders – like hypothyroidism, primary lens luxation, and von Willebrand’s disease.
+With proper care, they can live full, healthy lives.
 Because of their size, they may also suffer from luxating patellas, or kneecap migration, which can make moving difficult and painful.
 With regular veterinarian visits and screenings, these issues can be managed.

 Toy Fox Terriers have blissfully short coats, which makes grooming simple.
 Their hair, usually less than an inch in length, sheds frequently but is seldom troublesome to manage.
-They undergo two large shedding events, however, that will need additional brushing.
+They undergo two large seasonal shedding events that will need additional brushing.

 These dogs are very active.
-But because they’re so small, playing fetch from one end of the house to the other is good enough for them.
-Running in a field is preferable, but they can make due with being inside.
+But, because they’re so small, playing fetch from one end of the house to the other is good enough for them.
+Running in a field is preferable, but they can make do with being inside.
 After all, their little legs can only travel so far.

-Toy Fox Terriers live between 12 – 15 years.
+Toy Fox Terriers generally live between 12 – 15 years.